SoftingIndustrial/Softing-OPC-UA-.Net-Standard-SDK-Samples/README.md

 In order to run the samples you need to download the SDK from the website or use the [NuGet package](https://www.nuget.org/profiles/Softing).

 ## License and Trial Version
 The OPC UA .NET Standard SDK provides a trial version of 90 minutes until restart of the application.
 The trial version includes all features for testing.
-If you have trouble on setting up your OPC UA Application you can get in touch with our sales team <info.automation@softing.com>
+If you have trouble on setting up your OPC UA Application you can get in touch with our sales team.

+In order to use the the SDK without a limitation you need to obtain a license from Softing Industrial.
+Our sales team will be glad to assist you.

+__contact sales team: <info.automation@softing.com>__

 ## Following samples are provided
 - OPC UA Client